FROM THE BOOKSHELF: Gross by Dave Proctor

 Many people live perfectly normal, healthy lives with celiac disease.
 Frank, the baker, did not.
 He didn’t handle it well.
 You can see it on the coroner’s report, in the things he ate when the going got rough–the paint chips and light bulbs and Scrabble tiles.
 You can see where he felt useless; you can measure the time he lost with his daughter.
 Get to know Frank through the contents of his stomach, spilled out and itemized in little jars.
 It’s the only way to understand him now.

-The photograph read too much like a biography or memoir.
+The photograph read too much like a memoir.

 The positioning of the Lego block captures the disjointed nature of the protagonists' relationship, and introduces an element of humour to the story.